jakobzhao/geog4572/readme.md

 <img src="img/logo.png" width="30%" height="30%"></img>

+**Credits**

 This course material is maintained by the [Cartography and Geovisualization Group at Oregon State University](http://geoviz.ceoas.oregonstate.edu).
+Some of the material in this course is based on the classes taught at MIT and Penn State University.
+We have heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
+Please contact us if you find materials where the credit is missing or that you would rather have removed.